15 Myths About Apple Cider Vinegar

 Sure, this vinegar comes from fermented apples, hence the name.
 But so does hard cider; that doesn't mean people should go around drinking the boozy beverage for better health.
 Important nutrients found in apples, like fiber, potassium, and Vitamin C, aren't present in ACV.
 (There is potassium in apple cider vinegar, but it's only 5 percent of the amount found in an actual apple).

 Myth: There Are No Health Benefits

 So far, these debunked myths paint ACV in a pretty dark light.
-It’s not entirely a halo health food, but some of the health benefits have just been exaggerated a bit.
-Although it’s not a cure for diabetes or even prediabetes, it has been shown to lower blood sugar to some degree, so it could beneficial especially before eating a particularly high-carb meal.
+It's not entirely a 30 Health Foods That Aren't Really Healthy, but some of the health benefits have just been exaggerated a bit.
+Although it's not a cure for diabetes or even prediabetes, it has been shown to lower blood sugar to some degree, so it could beneficial especially before eating a particularly high-carb meal.

 It's also believed to have positive digestive properties; researchers have found that when people drank acetic acid (found in ACV) mixed with water, it improved their amount of good gut bacteria.
 This acid has other health benefits, too: The FDA has approved medication with acetic acid for its antibacterial and antifungal properties.

 From cheaper store-brand options to higher-end organic versions, it seems most food manufacturers are jumping on the apple cider vinegar train.
 But there are some differences.
 The really clear-looking varieties have been filtered and processed, which means it loses some of the valuable health benefits.
 Opt instead of more brown, murky-looking vinegar, and organic if you can find it.